scs50/Carnd-T2-P1-Extended-Kalman-Filter/README.md

 https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58b461d5_sensor-fusion-ekf-reference/sensor-fusion-ekf-reference.pdf

-Some members from the previous term with the old simulator was referenced for performance benchmarking:
+Some classmates work from the previous term with the old simulator was referenced for performance benchmarking:

 https://github.com/jeremy-shannon/CarND-Extended-Kalman-Filter-Project